Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Waterfront Station under construction in 1914, just before opening in Downtown Vancouver.
 City of Vancouver Archives #152-1.070

 On the edge of Gastown is Waterfront Station, the grand 1914 railway terminal that now serves SkyTrain, SeaBus, and commuter rail passengers.
-This building is a daily checkpoint for many working Vancouverites, and a beautiful building to admire inside and out.
-Make sure to look up—you’ll see the original paintings on the upper walls showing idyllic scenes of the Rocky Mountains.
+This building is a daily checkpoint for many working Vancouverites and a beautiful structure to admire both inside and out.
+Make sure to look up — you’ll see the original paintings on the upper walls depicting idyllic scenes of the Rocky Mountains, a detail often missed by first-time visitors on their Downtown Vancouver walking tour.

 As you cross West Hastings Street on the way to your next stop, take a moment to look at the Marine Building, a stunning Art Deco skyscraper.
-Notice how the modern MNP Tower appears to be a wave crashing over the historic building.
+Notice how the modern MNP Tower appears to rise like a wave over the historic building — a striking contrast between old and new architecture.

 Address: 601 W Cordova St

-Pro Tip: if you have time and it’s a nice day, take the SeaBus over to Lower Lonsdale and the Shipyards.
-A perfect place to grab a beer and enjoy the view.
+Pro Tip: If you have time and it’s a nice day, take the SeaBus over to Lower Lonsdale and the Shipyards — a perfect spot to grab a beer, enjoy the waterfront views, and take in the local atmosphere.

 Marine Building in 1930, City of Vancouver Archives #239-21